EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 An OGC API Processes interface for registering, updating, or deleting resources on the local platform.

 2. **Harvester**
 Automates workflows (via the Operaton BPM engine) to harvest data from external sources.
-This guide demonstrates harvesting Landsat data from USGS.
+This guide covers three harvester workers: Landsat (USGS), Sentinel (CDSE) and a generic STAC catalogue harvester.

 ---